bluekitchen/btstack/doc/manual/docs-template/protocols.md

 LE Credit-Based Flow-Control Mode still uses the normal `l2cap_send(...)` call to send SDUs once the channel is open.

 As with other BTstack transports, applications should not send blindly.
-Instead, they should first request a send-now event:
+Instead, they should first request a can-send-now event:

 - `l2cap_request_can_send_now_event(local_cid)`
 - wait for `L2CAP_EVENT_CAN_SEND_NOW`
 - send the SDU with `l2cap_send(local_cid, data, len)`

 For credit-based channels, the transmitted SDU buffer must remain valid until BTstack has finished using it.
-In practice, the examples only queue the next SDU after the send-now event cycle has completed again.
+In practice, the examples only queue the next SDU after the the can-send-now event has been received.

 #### Credits

 When creating or accepting a channel, the `initial_credits` parameter controls how many SDU fragments the peer may send before it has to wait for more credits.

 BTstack supports two modes: